R4wizard/sublime-toml/README.md

 ## How to use *toml* as a dependency

-In order to tell Package Control that you are using the *psutil* module in your ST package, create a `dependencies.json` file in your package root
+In order to tell Package Control that you are using the *sublime-toml* module in your ST package, create a `dependencies.json` file in your package root